gopalchand/i2c_leader_and_followers/README.md

 ## Hardware schematic

-Subfolder Arduino_i2c_Leader_rev6 contains KiCad EeSchema file
+Subfolder Arduino_i2c_Leader_rev6 contains a KiCad EeSchema file

 ## Arduino Uno leader installation

 Subfolder i2c_leader_arduino contains i2c_leader_arduino.ino file

+The use_ethernet compiler directive is set to 1 if an Ethernet shield is being used The hidden_ethernet_settings compiler directive is set to 1 then enter the details for the website with the reset code in the file ipsettings.h:

+mac: MAC address for the Ethernet shield

+server: DNS name of the web server

+getDirective: GET directive to use (contains file to download after /).
+The file should contain "##" to force a reboot

+hostDirective: HTTP directive required for proper operation

+myIP: IP address of the Ethernet shield

+gatewayIP: IP address of the gateway

+dnsIP: IP address of the DNS server

+subnet: Subnet mask

 Note: If the return IP address is 0.67.67.67 then the Ethernet library may be too old e.g. Linux Arduino installation.
-Compile on a Windows system with a an IDE version of 1.8.12 or higher and upload.
+In this case, compile it on a Windows® system with a an IDE version of 1.8.12 or higher and upload.

 ## Ubuntu follower installation
 Download appropriate 16-bit or 32-bit D2XX drivers for Linux from https://www.ftdichip.com/Drivers/D2XX.htm